-Reception staff may ask why and are bound by the same confidentiality rules as doctors and nurses.
+Reception staff may ask why you want to speak to your GP.
+They are bound by the same confidentiality rules as doctors and nurses.
 Remember to cancel your GP appointment, if not required.

-If you think that someone's life is at risk, you should call \$\(\cdot 999 \) right away.
+If you think that someone's life is at risk, you should call \$\square\$ 999 right away.

-NHS24 111 Helpline for urgent health advice when GP practice and dentists are closed.
+NHS24 \(: 111 \) Helpline for urgent health advice when GP practice and dentists are closed.